nurykim/ChemTrack/README.md

 - Save as new entry anyway — bypasses the warning and saves it as a separate entry (useful for same chemical from different suppliers or different grades)

 ### Notes
-- Remember to check regularly for proper management
+- Remember to check regularly for proper management of stocks
-- As you might have noticed, this app can be used to manage anything (there won't be pubchem and sds but will work anyway)
+- As you might have noticed, this app can be used to manage anything by anyone (there won't be pubchem and sds but will work anyway)

 ---
 ### coded by Claude.ai